-Senior school is a time to consolidate learning, take hold of mentoring opportunities and lead by example.
+Senior school is a time to consolidate learning, take hold of mentoring opportunities, and lead by example.
 Girls in our senior school are beginning to think of their future plans for university.
-We offer students a challenging academic program and the ability to link their passions to their academic goals.
-Small classes ensure that all students have the chance to demonstrate their learning and to, ultimately, be successful.
+We ensure students gain confidence, knowledge and work habits, and the research, writing, and critical-thinking skills they need to thrive at university.

-Our grade 9-12 teachers are experts in their field.
-Our teachers are highly committed to going beyond the Ontario Ministry standards, asking students to critically engage with questions of equity, gender, and social change as they prepare for their next academic challenge.
+Our Grade 9–12 teachers are experts in their field.
+They are highly committed to going beyond the Ontario Ministry standards, asking students to critically engage with questions of equity, gender, and social change as they prepare for their next academic challenge.
 Girls depart Linden knowing they have a voice and knowing they can demonstrate that voice in a variety of platforms.

 A variety of university and college level courses including AP courses for U.S. universities are available.
-An overview of core courses is provided below this list.
+Our course offerings allow students to follow any path at university:

 Calculus and Vectors